ryanhayame/Quizzical-Trivia-Game/README.md

 - Using React useState to create variables, mutate them, and let variables reactively change on web page
 - Using useEffect to pull data from Open Trivia Database API
 - Displaying dynamic styling depending on component state and user interaction
+- Practice using ternary operators and arrow functions

 ## How to Run the Program:
 - Uses vite, Node.js, and NPM